Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 State-by-State Car Insurance Rate Rankings 2026

-Insurance premiums vary dramatically across the United States, with drivers in some states paying more than three times what others pay for the same coverage.
-According to the latest 2026 data, average full coverage car insurance ranges from around $1,236 annually in Idaho and Vermont to over $4,300 in Florida and New York.
+Insurance premiums vary dramatically across the United States, with drivers in some states paying more than twice what others pay for the same coverage.
+According to the latest 2026 data, the national average for full coverage car insurance is approximately $2,256 per year — but averages range from around $1,504 annually in Vermont to over $4,180 in Louisiana.
 Understanding these differences helps you anticipate costs if you're moving to another state or simply want to know where your state ranks.
-You can explore a full state rankings breakdown for a deeper look at all 50 states by average premium.
+You can explore car insurance differences by state for a deeper look at how laws and costs compare across all 50 states.

 Cheapest States for Car Insurance

-The most affordable states for full coverage car insurance offer rates well below the national average of approximately $2,136 per year as of early 2026.
+The most affordable states for full coverage car insurance offer rates well below the national average.
 These states benefit from lower population density, fewer accidents, favorable weather conditions, and lower rates of vehicle theft and insurance fraud.

 Vermont (Cheapest)